Information-Theoretic Privacy in Distributed Average Consensus: Summary

-In this paper, we propose a private (asynchronous) distributed average consensus protocol that guarantees (perfect) privacy of honest agents' inputs against a set of passive adversarial or semi-honest agents if the set of adversarial agents is not a vertex cut of the underlying communication network.
-The only information that adversarial agents can get on the inputs of honest agents is their sum (or average).
-This reduces to having a network of $(t+1)$-connectivity for guaranteed privacy of honest agents against if there are at most $t$ number of passive adversarial agents in the network.
-In an obvious extension of this result, we conclude that our proposed distributed average consensus protocol can preserve the privacy of any subset of honest agents (in the network) as long as that subset of honest agents are not cut by the set of passive adversarial agents. { }
+This paper presents a private distributed average consensus protocol that preserves information-theoretic privacy of honest agents' inputs against a set of passive adversarial agents that do not form a vertex cut in the underlying communication network.
+In other words, the presented protocol preserves privacy of all the honest agents' inputs if every honest agent has an honest neighbor.
+This implies that privacy of honest agents' inputs is preserved against at most $t$ arbitrary colluding passive adversarial agents if the network has $(t+1)$-connectivity.
+The privacy requires that the colluding passive adversarial agents learn nothing about the inputs of honest agents beyond their sum (or average).
+The latter is unavoidable, as it can be deduced from the global average whose computation is the purpose of running the consensus algorithm.
+Upon generalizing the above privacy for subsets of honest agents, the protocol is shown to preserve the privacy of the collective inputs of a subset of honest agents as long as every agent in the subset has an honest neighbor. { }